 The station reports identify a number of serious problems with GSN station quality.
 Of the ten stations examined, eight have suffered, on one or more components, a frequency-dependent loss of long-period gain (change in frequency response) like that described by Ekström et al. (2006).
 In several cases, the loss of gain is greater than a factor of two; in some cases, the frequency-dependent variations in gain are also severely time dependent.
-Half of the stations provided goodquality data only for a short time period after installation; at least one of them has never provided data of GSN quality.
+Half of the stations provided good-quality data only for a short time period after installation; at least one of them has never provided data of GSN quality.
 The secondary broadband sensors (STS-2s) at five of the stations do not provide high-quality backup data streams; one of the stations (WCI) does not have a secondary broadband sensor.
-At least one station (KIP) shows a recurrence of the STS-1 problem even after replacement of the feedback electronics.